leesolway/aa-opcalendar/README.md

 Name | Description | Default
  --- | --- | ---
-OPCALENDAR_NOTIFY_IMPORTS | Wheter to send out discord notifications for ingame and public NPSI events | True OPCALENDAR_DISPLAY_STRUCTURETIMERS | whether we should inculde timers from the structuretimers plugin in the calendar | True OPCALENDAR_DISPLAY_MOONMINING | whether we should inculde extractions from the aa-moonmining plugin in the calendar | True OPCALENDAR_DISCORD_OPS_DISPLAY_EXTERNAL | whether we display external hosts such as ingame hosts in the discord ops command filters | False
+OPCALENDAR_NOTIFY_IMPORTS | Wheter to send out discord notifications for ingame and public NPSI events | True OPCALENDAR_DISPLAY_STRUCTURETIMERS | whether we should inculde timers from the structuretimers plugin in the calendar.
+Inherits view permissions from aa-structuretimers | True
+OPCALENDAR_DISPLAY_MOONMINING | whether we should inculde extractions from the aa-moonmining plugin in the calendar.
+Inherits view permissions from aa-moonmining | True
+OPCALENDAR_DISCORD_OPS_DISPLAY_EXTERNAL | whether we display external hosts such as ingame hosts in the discord ops command filters | False

 ## Setup